Experienced Title IX Attorney in the DC Metro Region, Serving Clients Nationally

 Contact Harvey & Binnall, PLLC for Assistance from an Experienced Title IX Lawyer

 If you (or any of your children) are facing Title IX sexual misconduct allegations, whether in high school or at the university-level, it is important for you to contact an experienced Title IX defense attorney as soon as possible.
-With the aid of a qualified attorney, you will have the resources and assistance necessary to minimize the risk of having your rights violated over the course of the investigation and hearing processes, and to ultimately prevail in the underlying Title IX dispute.
+With the aid of a qualified student defense attorney, you will have the resources and assistance necessary to minimize the risk of having your rights violated over the course of the investigation and hearing processes, and to ultimately prevail in the underlying Title IX dispute.

-At Harvey & Binnall, PLLC, our team has decades of combined experience working with those who have been accused of Title IX sexual misconduct.
+At Harvey & Binnall, PLLC, our Title IV defense team has decades of combined experience working with those who have been accused of Title IX sexual misconduct.
 We understand the unique challenges that respondents face, both in the procedural/legal sense and with respect to the real-world implications of the investigation.
 As such, we work closely with our clients to ensure that they are kept fully informed throughout the process.

 Do not delay contacting an experienced Title IX lawyer at Harvey & Binnall.
 We look forward to speaking with you further.